Isaac-Best/smallsh/README.md

 Please note that the modularized version is still a work in progress and not yet a complete representation of the final code.
 (It does run and pass the provided testscript 100%)

-There will be an associated tutorial / blog post for this when I'm done editing (will be linked here)
+There will be an associated tutorial / blog post for this when I'm done editing.
+[HERE](https://nextjs-blog-6upu.vercel.app/)

 What I want to implement:
 * I'd like to run a lint / formatter check on the code